-The idea of ‘being an expert’ is stopping people from starting.
+The concept of ‘being an expert’ seems to be stopping people from starting their online business.

-If you’re hunting for a topic for your business and you feel you must have years of background experience in that subject, not to mention some kind of certification or degree, you’re going to struggle to find anything.
+If you’re hunting for a topic for your business and you feel you must have years of background in that subject, you’re going to struggle to find anything.

-In fact, it might make you feel trapped because the only thing you have long-term expertise or qualifications in is the thing you want to stop doing – your job for example.
+In fact, it might make you feel trapped because the only thing you have long-term expertise in is the thing you want to stop doing – your job for example.

-When a group of people desire an outcome (and are willing to spend money to get there), and you can help them take a step forward towards the outcome, that’s all you need for a business.
+When a group of people are after a desirable outcome (and are willing to spend money to get there) and you can help them take a step forward towards that outcome, that’s all you need for a business.

 This kind of knowledge might be something you just picked up during the course of your life, like for example desktop publishing skills, or how to cook certain types of foods, or how to use certain websites to find cheap travel deals.

 It’s important you don’t get stuck on the concept of ‘expert’.